 The Struts’ first album Everybody Wants was released nearly five years ago and the group toured around the United Kingdom and Europe before re-releasing the album in the United States in early 2016.
 Their single “Could Have Been Me” started climbing the alternative rock charts and making a stellar impression at sold out shows.

 2016 is coming to a close and the breakout band is back home in the United Kingdom for the first time since August, 2015.
-We caught up with Spiller to discuss the band’s sound, style and when we’ll see a second album from The Struts.
+We caught up with Spiller to discuss the band’s sound and style.

 How was your 2016 North American tour?